DaveCTurner/davecturner.github.io/_posts/2017-08-17-paxos-pre-voting.markdown

 it is only safe to assume that the round-trip time is bounded if messages have bounded size.
-In practice if a message is too large then nodes time-out before it is fully delivered, which can lead to a leadership election, and also breaks the liveness proof above: if `promised` messages may then arbitrarily long to deliver then there may never be a time when there is a unique active node and therefore no election may ever succeed.
+In practice if a message is too large then nodes time-out before it is fully delivered, which can lead to a leadership election, and also breaks the liveness proof above: if `promised` messages may take arbitrarily long to deliver then there may never be a time when there is a unique active node and therefore no election may ever succeed.
 It's a good idea to limit the size of values and to set any timeout limits accordingly.

+Alternatively, one could split up `promised` and `proposed` messages into chunks of bounded size and reset the timeout timer each time a chunk is received.

 ### Abdication